aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/watermark-and-background/delete-background/_index.md

 keywords: "Aspose Cells delete background, Excel API delete background, Aspose.Cells Cloud, DELETE /cells background"
 description: "Remove a background image from an Excel workbook using Aspose.Cells Cloud API.
 Learn the DELETE endpoint, required parameters, cURL example, and SDK code in C#, Java, Python, and more."
 weight: 170
+ArticleTitle: "Delete Background Image from Excel Workbook using Aspose.Cells Cloud API"
 ---

 This REST API deletes the background image of an Excel workbook.

+**Prerequisites:**
+To call this endpoint you must have a valid OAuth 2.0 access token and include the required headers `Authorization: Bearer <access_token>` and `Accept: application/json` in the request.

 ## REST API